jerry1984Y/AFP-Deep/README.md

 ## 4.1 Dateset481
 The dataset is obtained from Kandaswamy et. al [1], containing 481 antifreeze proteins and 9493 non-antifreeze proteins.
 The Files in Dateset dictionary are:

 AFP481.seq: this file contains 481 AFPs with key-value format

-Non-AFP9493.seq: this file contains 9493 no-AFPs with key-value format
+Non-AFP9493.seq: this file contains 9493 Non-AFPs with key-value format

 ## 4.2 Dateset920
 The dateset is constructed in our work, containing 920 antifreeze proteins and 3955 non-antifreeze proteins.The Files in Dateset dictionary are: